Raphael-Schulz/flex-timer/README.md

 Project-Type: REACT

 Currently only configured for Android.
-The [android](https://github.com/Raphael-Schulz/flex-timer/tree/main/android) folder contains a ready to use build of the current version to run the app with Android Studio.

 <br>
 <br>